“We live mortgage-free on our island of tiny homes”

 Tim Davidson and Sam Cosner

-In a bid to downsize their wardrobes prior to the move, they turned all of their clothes hanger hooks in the same direction.
+In a bid to downsize their wardrobes before the move, they turned all of their clothes hanger hooks in the same direction.
 When they wore items and washed them, the hooks were turned in the opposite direction.
-After 90 days, any clothes that remained unturned were thrown out.
+After 90 days, any clothes that remained unturned were given a new home.

 Purrfecting the design